CodeUpJewell/AWS-GuardDuty-Inspector-SecurityHub-Designing-for-Security/README.md

 This is the third major project in Udacity AWS Cloud Architect Nanodegree.

-In this project, you will:
+In this project, I will:

     Deploy and assess a simple web application environment’s security posture Test the security of the environment by simulating attack scenarios and exploiting cloud configuration vulnerabilities